munificent/craftinginterpreters/book/scanning-on-demand.md

 ^code scanner-c

-Our scanner tracks where it is as it chews its way through the user's source code.
+As our scanner chews through the user's source code, it tracks how far it's gone.
 Like we did with the VM, we wrap that state in a struct and then create a single top-level module variable of that type so we don't have to pass it around all of the various functions.